wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 # Installation

-The installer does a great job of guiding you through this process.
+The installer does a fine job of guiding you through this process.
 There's not much you need to do.

 You don't _need_ to set a time zone, but you probably want to.
-They have a nice big map for you to click on.
-It's neat.
+They have a big map for you to click on.
+It's fun.

 You'll have to set a disk encryption passphrase.
 I really do encourage you to use a pass-_phrase_ - The longer the better.
-AEM and a good disk passphrase are your first lines of defense against many realistic attacks.
-I would never take a laptop through an airport, across a border, to a conference, etc, without first making sure both of these protections are in place.
+AEM and a good disk passphrase are your first lines of defense against some realistic attacks.
+I would never take a laptop into even a mildly risky environment without first making sure both of these protections are in place.

 Here's my passphrase advice: